 A zipper garage is a small flap of fabric sewn at the end of the zipper track.
 It covers the small gap where the zipper can’t fully close, providing both a cleaner aesthetic and some protection against water seepage.
 This is a simple but effective detail often found on higher-end bags and can be a nice finishing touch to your project.

-Zip garages are featured in the MYOG Tutorials travel backpack series, such as the TRVL 20L Travel Backpack sewing guide, for a professional finish.
-You’ll be amazed you made it yourself and not store bought!
+Zip garages are one of many of the unique features in the MYOG Tutorials travel backpack series, such as the TRVL 20L Travel Backpack sewing guide to give a professional, store bought finish.